predictive-clinical-neuroscience/PCNportal/README.md

 ## Network diagram

 PCNportal is a client-server application that combines the functionality of an easy GUI with that of heavy duty parallelized computation of the backend.
-We use various services, such as [Flask](https://flask.palletsprojects.com/en/2.2.x/), [Docker](https://www.docker.com/), [gunicorn](https://gunicorn.org/), [Gmail](https://developers.google.com/gmail/api/guides), [SURFdrive](surfdrive.surf.nl) and [TORQUE](https://wiki.archlinux.org/title/TORQUE) to accomplish this:
+We use various services, such as [Flask](https://flask.palletsprojects.com/en/2.2.x/), [Docker](https://www.docker.com/), [gunicorn](https://gunicorn.org/), [Gmail](https://developers.google.com/gmail/api/guides), [SURFdrive](surfdrive.surf.nl) and [TORQUE](https://wiki.archlinux.org/title/TORQUE) to accomplish this.
+A sketch of our network diagram:

 ![Pipeline PCNportal](https://user-images.githubusercontent.com/39303377/220601095-5e27b7fe-a9d4-491e-88f9-f4f3db3a59ad.png)